malva-ot/nomo/README.md

 #### 4.4.3 Map equality

-Two maps are equal if and only if:
+Two maps are the same if and only if:

  - The glyph sets of the two maps are the same or are compatible
  - The two maps have the same number of key-value pairs